-(b) Any damage to the premises that may affect compliance with this chapter, within 24 hours after the occurrence.

-(c) Any construction or remodeling on the premises that has the potential to affect an area accessible to children or a condition of the license.
+- (b) Any damage to the premises that may affect compliance with this chapter, within 24 hours after the occurrence. - (c) Any construction or remodeling on the premises that has the potential to affect an area accessible to children or a condition of the license.
 Notification shall be provided in writing before the construction or remodeling begins.

 Note: See s.
-HFS 45.11 (6) (a) for items that affect a condition of the license.
+DCF 250.11 (6) (a) for items that affect a condition of the license.
 Note: It is recommended that the licensee check with the local municipality to determine whether a building permit is required before beginning any construction or remodeling.

-(d) If requested by the department, a plan of correction for cited violations of this chapter or ch 48, Stats., in a format specified by the department.
+(d) If requested by the department, a plan of correction for cited violations of this chapter or ch.
+48, Stats., in a format specified by the department.
 The department shall receive the plan of correction by the date the department specifies and be approved by the department licensing representative.

-Note: The licensing representative will notify the licensee that a plan of correction will be required and will provide the plan of correction format with the notification.
+Note: The licensing representative will notify the licensee whether a plan of correction will be required and will provide the plan of correction format with the notification

-(e) Any known convictions, pending charges or other offenses of the licensee, a provider, household members or other persons subject to a caregiver background check which could potentially relate to the care of children at the center or activities of the center.

-(f) Any incident related to a child who leaves the premises of the center without the knowledge of a provider or any incident that results in a provider not knowing the whereabouts of a child in attendance at the center within 24 hours of the incident.

-- (g) Any incident involving law enforcement within 24 hours after the occurrence that: - 1.
+- (e) Any known convictions, pending charges or other offenses of the licensee, a provider, household member or other person subject to a caregiver background check which could potentially relate to the care of children at the center or activities of the center by the department's next business day. - (f) Any incident related to a child who leaves the premises of the center without the knowledge of a provider or any incident that results in a provider not knowing the whereabouts of a child in attendance at the center within 24 hours of the incident. - (g) Any incident involving law enforcement within 24 hours after the occurrence that: - 1.
 Involves a licensee, a household resident or an employee of the center in an incident that causes, or threatens to cause, physical or serious emotional harm to an individual, including a child in the care of the center. - 2.
-Involves any traffic-related incident where a person responsible for the violation transports children in the care of the center.

-(h) Any change in room usage, such as using rooms not previously approved for use at least 20 working days prior to the change.
-Changes in room usage shall be approved by the department prior to the change.

-(i) Any suspected abuse or neglect of a child by a provider, volunteer or household member that was reported under sub.
-(8) (a) or any inappropriate discipline of a child by a provider, volunteer or household member during the child's hours of attendance within 24 hours after the incident.
+Involves any traffic-related incident where a person responsible for the violation transports children in the care of the center - (h) Any change in room usage, such as using rooms not previously approved for use at least 20 working days prior to the change.
+Changes in room usage shall be approved by the department prior to the change. - (i) Any suspected abuse or neglect of a child by a provider, volunteer or household member that was reported under sub.
+(8) (a), or any inappropriate discipline of a child by a provider, volunteer or household member including any incident that results in a child being forcefully shaken or thrown against a hard or soft surface during the child's hours of attendance within 24 hours after the incident.

 Note: See also s.
-HFS 45.07 (2) for information on guiding children's behavior and sub.
+DCF 250.07 (2) for information on guiding children's behavior and sub.
 (6) (c) regarding recording injuries in a center medical log.

-(j) A change in transportation services at least 5 calendar days prior to the change.
-A change in transportation services shall be approved by the department.
-Seasonal closing shall be reported at least 5 calendar days prior to the closing.

-(k) Statistical data required by the department on forms provided by the department.
+- (j) A change in transportation services at least 5 calendar days prior to the change.
+A change in transportation services shall be approved by the department. - (k) Statistical data required by the department on forms provided by the department.